 Who to admit

-- A good principle: admit anyone unable to swallow at least a few sips of fluid regularly
+- Admit anyone unable to swallow at least a few sips of fluid regularly

 - Patients with stertor

-- Patients with a quinsy (if they can swallow good amounts after aspiration it would be reasonable to discharge after some hours)
+- Patients with a quinsy (if they can swallow good amounts after aspiration it would be reasonable to discharge after a few hours)

 - Important: sore throat, malaise, lymphadenopathy etc. are expected symptoms of tonsillitis and, if the person can still swallow good amounts of fluid, would not normally prompt admission

-- Important: if the person has not had adequate analgesia before presentation, it's often a good idea to try good oral pain relief first before reassessing whether they can cope at home, with admission as a safety net.
+- Important: many patients have not had adequate analgesia before presentation, so it's a good idea to try good oral pain relief first before reassessing whether they can cope at home, with admission as a safety net.

 Assessment and recognition